 We have created these positive relationships through our Anti-bullying policy which ensures that all staff and students are fully aware of the different types of Bullying and what they should do if they suspect that someone is a victim of bullying.

 Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.

-Our culture of positive relationships is driven by the work in Co-operative Learning which can be seen on our competition page and our workshop page.
+Our culture of positive relationships is driven by the work in SPIRIT.
+All staff and students are role-models of the Alsager Way and we value kindness.
 Additionally, our Anti-bullying ambassadors are an intrinsic part of our anti-bullying strategy and lead on many aspects of our policy including staff and governor training.

-Our Head of College, Mr Clegg, along with the Deputy Headteacher, Mrs Walton, have whole school responsibility for this element of our Safeguarding practice.
+Our Head of College, Mr Clegg, along with the Deputy Headteacher, Mrs Snape, have whole school responsibility for this element of our Safeguarding practice.